Scholarships & Fellowships

 Marshall Scholarships for graduate study in the United Kingdom : The Marshall Scholarships were established in 1953 by the British government to express the gratitude of the British people for the Marshall Plan.
 The main objective of these scholarships is to enable intellectually distinguished young Americans to study in the UK.

-The Scholarships support 44 scholars for two years of study towards degrees in any university in the United Kingdom.
+Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 Several Partnership Scholarships are available to specific institutions.
 Marshall Scholarships pay tuition and fees, personal travel and book allowances, and a living stipend.
 They may be renewed for a third year for certain programs.
 Candidates must be U.S. citizens who will have earned bachelor’s degrees by the following spring or have been graduated within the past three years.
 A grade point average of 3.7 or higher is mandatory.

 Thurgood Marshall Scholarship Fund : The Thurgood Marshall Scholarship Fund, named for the late U.S. Supreme Court Associate Justice, was established in 1987 to carry on Justice Marshall’s legacy of equal access to higher education by supporting outstanding students attending America’s public historically black colleges and universities.
 Forty seven public HBCU’s and six historically Black Law Schools participate in the program.